Why has my veterinarian recommended at-home subcutaneous fluid treatment?

 When you have given the prescribed amount of fluids, complete the following steps:

-3. PLACE A NEW, STERILE NEEDLE ON THE DRIP SET AS SOON AS YOU ARE THROUGH.
+- PLACE A NEW, STERILE NEEDLE ON THE DRIP SET AS SOON AS YOU ARE THROUGH.
 This prevents bacteria that were picked up on the old needle from migrating up into the fluid bag.
-If you wish, you may return used needles to our hospital for proper disposal.
+If you wish, you may return used needles to your veterinary hospital for proper disposal.

 What other tips do I need to know?